LESC-Unicamp/Supplementary-materials/A-new-molecular-based-equation-of-state-for-mixtures-of-cylindrically-symmetric-hard-bodies/Equation-of-state/README.md

 ## <a name="datainput"></a>Data Input

 <p align="justify">
   Apart from the executable file, the <code>/bin/</code> folder contains six initialization files used to select the calculation route, define the molecular model, specify mixture properties, and control the selected thermodynamic process.
-The component names themselves are entered interactively when the program starts.
+The component names are entered interactively when the program starts.
 </p>

 ### The Path File<br><a href="https://github.com/LESC-Unicamp/Supplementary-materials/blob/main/A-new-molecular-based-equation-of-state-for-mixtures-of-cylindrically-symmetric-hard-bodies/Equation-of-state/bin/path.ini"><sub>path.ini</sub></a>

 <p align="justify">
   This file selects the main calculation route.
-When thermodynamic-property calculations are selected, it also defines the type of thermodynamic process.
+When thermodynamic property calculations are selected, it also defines the type of thermodynamic process.
 </p>

 | Name<br> ______________________ | String Name<br> _________________________________ | Definition<br> _______________________________ | Options<br> _________________________________________________ |